malleable web pages

 4. Do It The "Wrong" Way: All rules should be rewritten regularly to serve the people they're meant to serve.

-5. Flatten the Stack: We want people to create simple, malleable digital objects that can easily fit in other people's heads.
+5. Flatten the Stack: We want people to create simple, malleable digital objects that can fit easily in people's heads.

-Our long-term goal is to foster small, independent businesses that deconstruct, reverse engineer, and subvert large corporations (who have hyper-scaled and subsisted largely through ecosystem-destroying, predatory behavior) and replace them with an ecosystem-nurturing collective that uplifts every individual.
+Our long-term goal is to foster small, independent businesses that deconstruct, reverse engineer, and subvert stale, large-scale ecosystems, breaking them apart into smaller, more flexible, mini-ecosystems.